lopezaly/googleplay_sentiment/README.md

-# Google Play Review Sentiment Analysis
+# Google Play Review Sentiment and App Success

 ### Overview
 This project works to uncover factors that influence Google Play application installs, which serves as a proxy for app success.
 Two datasets are merged and analyzed to address two hypotheses: